Skip to content

 Past Efforts: In the 31st (2019-2020) and 32nd (2021-2022) Legislative Sessions, Governor Dunleavy introduced legislation to allow Alaska to join the NLC, but despite the Board of Nursing's and the Dunleavy Administration’s efforts to address the workforce shortage issues in Alaska and improve licensure processing times for nurses through this legislation, the bills did not pass.

-In the 33rd (2023-2024) Legislative Session, Representative Mike Prax and Senator Donny Olson both sponsored bills that would allowed Alaska to join the NLC if passed by the Alaska Legislature.
+In the 33rd (2023-2024) Legislative Session, Representative Mike Prax and Senator Donny Olson both sponsored bills that would have allowed Alaska to join the NLC if passed by the Alaska Legislature.
 However, neither bill made it to the finish line before the session ended on May 15, 2024.

-How Does the NLC Benefit Alaska?
+How Does the NLC Benefit Alaskans?

-• Alaska had a 25% vacancy rate in RN positions in its hospitals.
+• Alaska had a 22% vacancy rate in RN positions in its hospitals.

 • The average time to fill a vacant hospital RN position is 118 days and 157 days for a long-term care facility RN position.

-• Alaska needs 1,366 new nursing recruits annually (as of 2023).
+• Alaska needs 1,350 new nursing recruits annually.

 • Nurse vacancies result in less access to care for Alaskans, clinic/facility closures, longer wait times as hospitals and ERs, and potentially delivery of lower standards of care.